tejasmr/Simply-Calcy-UIKit/README.md

 ![Portrait](Documentation/ipod-light.png)
 ![Portrait](Documentation/ipod-dark.png)

-Using AutoLayout, It works on all iPhone devices neatly!
+Using AutoLayout, It works on all iOS devices neatly!